awslabs/mlspace/frontend/docs/user-guide/notebooks.md

 ### Creating Resources In A Notebook
-When using a Sagemaker Notebook instance users can only create resources if they use the proper tags that allow them to be tracked by MLSpace.
+When using a Sagemaker Notebook instance users can only create resources if they use the proper tags that allow them to be tracked by {{ $params.APPLICATION_NAME }}.
 Failure to use the proper tags will result in an explicit deny error.

 Tags must be applied when creating the following resources within a notebook instance:
 - Model